 - If unsure of the question, ask the panel if you can come back to it.

-- You may find it helpful to use the ‘STAR’ or ‘SBO’ model described in Guide on Preparing for Interview.
+- You may find it helpful to use the ‘STAR’ or ‘SBO’.
 This logical thought process will take you through your answer.
 The really valuable evidence for the panel comes from the information provided in the ACTION or BEHAVIOUR and RESULTS or OUTCOMES stages.
 Be sure to demonstrate to the panel what your unique contribution was.

 - Remember it is usual for panel members to take notes while you are speaking.
 Do not allow this to put you off.